-On March 9, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of GigaCom Interconnect AB ("GigaCom Interconnect") with a cash payment of \$2.7 million (£1.7 million).
-GigaCom Interconnect, located in Gothenburg, Sweden, is a supplier of expanded beam fiber optic technology and a participant in the development of next-generation commercial aircraft components.
-GigaCom Interconnect has become part of Bel's Cinch Connector business.
-Management believes that GigaCom's offering of expanded beam fiber optic products will enhance the Company's position within the growing aerospace and military markets.
+On March 9, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of GigaCom with a cash payment of \$2.7 million (£1.7 million).
+GigaCom, located in Gothenburg, Sweden, is a supplier of expanded beam fiber optic technology.
+GigaCom has become part of Bel's Cinch Connector business.
+Management believes that GigaCom's offering of expanded beam fiber optic ("EBOSA®") products will enhance the Company's position within the growing aerospace and military markets.

-On July 31, 2012, the Company consummated its acquisition of 100% of the issued and outstanding capital stock of Fibreco Ltd. ("Fibreco") with a cash payment, net of \$2.7 million of cash acquired, of \$13.7 million (£8.7 million).
+On July 31, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Fibreco with a cash payment, net of \$2.7 million of cash acquired, of \$13.7 million (£8.7 million).
 Fibreco, located in the United Kingdom, is a supplier of a broad range of expanded beam fiber optic components for use in military communications, outside broadcast and offshore exploration applications.
 Fibreco has become part of Bel's interconnect product group under the Cinch Connector business.
 Management believes that the addition of Fibreco's fiber optic-based product line to Cinch's broad range of copper-based products will increase Cinch's presence in emerging fiber applications within the military, aerospace and industrial markets.
-In addition, management believes the acquisition provides access to a range of customers for the recently acquired GigaCom Interconnect EBOSA® product.
+In addition, management believes the acquisition provides access to a range of customers for the recently acquired GigaCom EBOSA® product.

-On September 12, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Powerbox Italia S.r.L. and its subsidiary, Powerbox Design (collectively "Powerbox"), with a cash payment, net of \$0.2 million of cash acquired, of \$3.0 million.
+On September 12, 2012, the Company completed its acquisition of 100% of the issued and outstanding capital stock of Powerbox, now known as Bel Power Europe, with a cash payment, net of \$0.2 million of cash acquired, of \$3.0 million.
 The Company also granted 30,000 restricted shares of the Company's Class B common stock in connection with this acquisition.
 Compensation expense equal to the grant date fair value of these restricted shares of \$0.6 million is being recorded ratably through September 2014.
-Powerbox Italy, located near Milan, Italy, develops high-power AC-DC power conversion solutions targeted at the broadcasting market.
-The acquisition of Powerbox Italy will allow Bel to expand its portfolio of power product offerings to include AC-DC products and will also establish a European design center located close to several of Bel's existing customers.
+Bel Power Europe, located near Milan, Italy, develops high-power AC-DC power conversion solutions targeted at the broadcasting market.
+The acquisition of Bel Power Europe will allow Bel to expand its portfolio of power product offerings to include AC-DC products and will also establish a European design center located close to several of Bel's existing customers.

-During the year ended December 31, 2012, the Company incurred \$0.8 million of acquisition-related costs relating to the 2012 Acquisitions.
-These costs are included in selling, general and administrative expense in the accompanying consolidated statement of operations for the year ended December 31, 2012.
+During the years ended December 31, 2013 and 2012, the Company incurred \$0.2 million and \$0.8 million of acquisition-related costs relating to the 2012 acquisitions.
+These costs are included in selling, general and administrative expense in the accompanying consolidated statements of operations for the year ended December 31, 2012.